tenryuu177/ProjectDivaPicoController/README.md

 SlideRight/E: GP5

-However can wire these any way you want, you can alter the assigned GPIO Pins starting from line 23 in the code.
+However can wire these any way you want and then alter the assigned GPIO Pins starting from line 23 in the code.

 ### LEDs
 The first 4 LEDs are Triangle, Square, Cross and Circle in that order and light up along with button presses,

-the last 6 LEDs can be placed in any order beneath the slidebar.
+the last 6 LEDs can be placed in any order underneath the slidebar.
+They light up when either side is pressed

 The DataIn of the first LED has to be connected with GP0 after that they are wired in series.
-Here's a wiring Diagram.
 ![LED-Pinout](WS2812B-Addressable-RGB-LED-pinout-diagram.jpg)
 ![LED-Order](LEDOrder.png)

+# Raspberry setup
+First flash your Rasberry with the latest Circuit Python version available: https://circuitpython.org/board/raspberry_pi_pico/

+Then drop the content of the Raspberry folder onto your Raspberry.
+The 'lib' folder and 'code.py' should be in root.

+After disconnecting and reconnecting your Raspberry the board should light up after a few seconds